mantidproject/mantidimaging/docs/user_guide/gui/image_view.rst

 This then brings up the auto colour palette menu.
 From here you can choose the number of materials, the algorithm, and the desired colour map.
 The default colour map is "spectrum" as it appears to be best-suited to taking the results of Otsu/Jenks and choosing colours that emphasise the separateness of the different regions.
-Note that this is a cosmetic difference, and does not cause the algorithms to work "better."
+Note that changing the colour map only provides a cosmetic difference and does not influence the results of the algorithm.
 Be aware that the execution time of the algorithm greatly increases with the input value for the number of materials.

 .. image:: ../../_static/auto_colour_palette_menu.png
     :alt: The auto colour palette menu